-Wilbur L. Walters Jr. recently served as associate dean for undergraduate programs in the College of Science, Engineering, and Technology at Jackson State University in Mississippi.
+In 2013, Wilbur L. Walters, Jr. was appointed associate dean for undergraduate programs in the College of Science, Engineering, and Technology at Jackson State University in Mississippi.
 Walters joined the Jackson State faculty in 2002.
 He is a graduate of Jackson State and holds a master’s degree and a Ph.D. in materials engineering from the University of Alabama Birmingham.
 He served as associate dean for undergraduate programs in Jackson State’s College of Science, Engineering, and Technology, and as an associate professor in the Department of Physics, Atmospheric Sciences, and Geosciences with a joint appointment in the Department of Civil and Environmental Engineering.
 His research interests are the development and characterization of thin films, coatings, and nanostructured material.

 Interim Dean, Clarence M. Mitchell, Jr. School of Engineering

 Dr. Craig Scott was appointed an interim dean of Morgan State University’s Clarence M. Mitchell, Jr. School of Engineering in February 2018.
 During his 27-year academic career at Morgan State, Dr. Scott has served as associate professor, professor, and chair in the Electrical and Computer Engineering department for the last 17 years.
 His research interests include engineering visualization, network security, intrusion detection, analytics, computer vision, image/spatial data fusion, multi-view image reconstruction, non-radar-based tracking, engineering education, and technology-assisted formative assessment and differentiated instruction.
 Scott earned his Ph.D. from Howard University, a Master of Science from Cornell University, and a bachelor’s degree in science from Howard.

 Dean, College of Science, Engineering, and Technology (CSET)